cloudlinux/user-docs-cloudlinux/docs/wpos-plugin/README.md

 This option is necessary if you have some functionality only for mobile devices, not for desktop\tablets.

-We prepared the diagram to help you understand if you need mobile caching.
+The following diagram helps you understand if you need mobile caching.

 ![](/images/MobileDiag.png)